lvgl/lvgl/docs/ROADMAP.rst

   (see `here <https://github.com/lvgl/lvgl/issues/3379#issuecomment-1147954592>`__)
   Also remove 16 SWAPPED color format?
   (see `here <https://github.com/lvgl/lvgl/issues/3379#issuecomment-1140886258>`__)
-- |uncheck| Reconsider masks.
+- |check| Reconsider masks.
 There should be a generic high level mask API which is independent of the drawing engine.
   `#4059 <https://github.com/lvgl/lvgl/issues/4059>`__
 - |check| `get_glyph_bitmap` should return an a8 bitmap that can be blended immediately.
 - |uncheck| Reconsider how themes should work.
   (see `here <https://github.com/lvgl/lvgl/pull/3390#pullrequestreview-990710921>`__)
-- |uncheck| Make LVGL render independent areas in parallel.
+- |check| Make LVGL render independent areas in parallel.
   `#4016 <https://github.com/lvgl/lvgl/issues/4016>`__
 - |check| Drop `lv_mem_buf_get` as tlsf should be fast enough for normal allocations too.
   Fragmentation is also lower if processes can completely clean up after themselves.
 - |check| More color formats: 24 bit, ARGB1555, ARGB4444 etc
-- |uncheck| Condider using `lv_color32_t` on APIs to support e.g. alpha gradient.
 - |uncheck| Add more feature to key presses (long press, release, etc).
   (see `here <https://forum.lvgl.io/t/keypad-input-device-why-lv-event-long-pressed-only-on-enter/10263>`__)
+- |uncheck| Integrate `lv_msg` with the widgets to have an easy to use variable binding solution

 Styles
 ~~~~~~